stakeminespredictor/aviator_predictor2026/ReadMe.md

 ## 🧩 How It Works

-1. Analyzes historical Aviator crash multipliers
-2. Trains an **LSTM neural network** on detected patterns
+1. Trains an **LSTM neural network** on detected patterns
-3. Processes real-time game signals
+2. Processes real-time game signals
-4. Outputs **probabilistic multiplier predictions**
+3. Outputs **RAEL multiplier predictions**

 ---